|

 culture-specific matters such as female circumcision, early

+marriage, and others.
 This projects runs with the

 vision that a women in a development project further involves